scale-it/algo-builder/docs/testing-teal.md

 ### Stateless TEAL

 #### Escrow Account
   Let's try to execute a transaction where a user (say `john`) can withdraw funds from an `escrow` account based on a stateless smart contract logic.
-TEAL code can be found [here](../packages/runtime/test/fixtures/escrow-account/assets/escrow.teal).
+In the example below, we will use a TEAL code from our [escrow account test](../packages/runtime/test/fixtures/escrow-account/assets/escrow.teal).
-  - First let's set up the state: initialize accounts, get the logic signature for escrow using `runtime.getLogicSig()` function and set up runtime (snippet from mocha test is also provided below).
+  - First let's prepare the runtime and state: initialize accounts, get a logic signature for escrow and set up runtime:
     ```
     const john = new StoreAccount(initialJohnHolding);
     const runtime = new Runtime([john]); // setup runtime